fbv81bp/SHA-256_full_pipeline_in_VHDL/README.md

 - the full pipeline consists of 64 pipeline elements
 - calculates 320 separate input stream's hashes parallelly
 - compression pipeline input can be initialized with arbitrary intermediate hash state

+# Applied optimizations
+- only 2 input adders are used in the entire design, to enable high speed FPGA implementation
-- most of the shift registers have been replaced with circular buffers to decrease unnecessary bit flipping and with that power consumption
+- most of the shift registers have been replaced with distributed RAMs based circular buffers to decrease unnecessary bit flipping and with that power consumption

 # Key modules:
 - sha256_full_top.vhd is the design's top module